Implementing the NAMUR Open Architecture (NOA)

 Process Simulation

 Process simulation is used for the Operator Training Simulator (OTS) software and for optimization.
 The process model is a digital twin of the actual physical process.
 This virtual plant process model has to be maintained, to keep true to actual process as changes are made.
 It can be done by the process engineers or system engineers in the plant, it does not require data scientists.
 The OTS is connected to an off-line control system (not the production system) having the same operator graphics and control strategies as the production system to train operators to take appropriate action in various scenarios like process upsets or batch switching etc., all without disturbing the actual plant.
 The process model is also used to try out new control strategies and logic improvements, tuning, and setpoints etc. for process optimization, especially for batch recipe optimization.
-At FAT, process simulation is used for configuration validation and logic test to speed up the process.
+At FAT, process simulation is used for configuration validation and logic test to up the process.
 The digital twin is also used for Virtual Reality (VR).

 Use Case Examples